despairblue/furry-octo-dangerzone/04-concept/README.md

 * binding to an arbitrary model, that can recover inconsistent views

-None of the off-the-shelf solutions could satisfy expectations.
+None of the off-the-shelf solutions could satisfy all expectations.

 The most complicated part is keeping the tree-view-controller in sync with the scene-graph while the scene-graph is being modified and vice versa.